mwbowers/mwbowers.github.io/manuals/cocoon/displayfile-function-key-text.md

 The **View** defines the User Interface *Presentation* while the **ViewModel** controls the communication of the changed data to the Application Logic.

 Following these two different *roles*, the DDS keyword specification is broken down into the two files.
-The text is migrated as [KeyNames]() properties in the **View** file and the response-indicator (if any) associated to the Command Key is specified as attributes to the DisplayPage Model's `File` or `Record` depending on where is defined in DDS.
+The text is migrated as [KeyNames]() properties in the **View** file and the response-indicator (if any) associated to the Command Key is specified as attributes to the DisplayPage Model's `File` or `Record` depending on where it is defined in DDS.

+## A simple DDS Migration example.

-## Simple DDS Example (assume member-name is called `View`):
+Assuming the example member-name is called `View`,

 ```
-     A                                      CF12(12 'Exit')
+     A                                      CF03(03 'Exit')
  .
  .
  .